BYD Racco

-The BYD Racco (BYDラッコ, BYD Rakko) is a battery electric kei car to be manufactured by BYD Auto in 2026 for the Japanese market.
-It is the carmaker's attempt to making an electric kei car for the Japanese market and also the first dedicated kei car model from a non-Japanese brand (not counting the adapted Smart K).
-It was revealed at the 2025 Japan Mobility Show, and will be made in China and exported to Japan in late 2026.
+The BYD Racco (BYDラッコ, BYD Rakko) is a battery electric kei car manufactured by BYD Auto in 2026 for the Japanese market.
+It is the carmaker's attempt to making an electric kei car for the Japanese market and also the first and only one dedicated pure kei car model from a non-Japanese brand.
+(Note: Previously, several foreign-manufactured cars compliant with Japanese kei regulations were marketed in Japan; however, these were actually modified versions of pre-existing models, rather than purpose-built designs.
+Between 2001 and 2004, Yanase marketed a modified version of the Smart Fortwo that complied with kei car regulations (marketed as "Smart K").
+The conversion was undertaken independently by Yanase without the involvement of Daimler.
+Since 2013, Caterham Cars has marketed several Caterham Seven variants developed specifically to meet kei car regulations.
+In 2021, Caterham was acquired by its Japanese importer.)
+It was revealed at the 2025 Japan Mobility Show, and has been made in China for export to Japan since July 2026.